-As the global pandemic Covid19 starts to ease, yet remains to be the 'new normal', society has become heavily dependent on Information Technology and Connectivity, which is the core business of TBGI.
+Businesses both commercial and residential have become heavily dependent on Information Technology and Connectivity, which is the core business of TBGI.
 TBGI acknowledges that the Company and its stakeholders play a key role in the economy, environment, and good social development.
 It is our responsibility to safeguard and manage our impact to our surroundings and our stakeholders.
 Integrating ESG Principles in our day to day operations is a work in progress yet is a necessary step in creating a more sustainable environment.
 We strive to contribute in the global pursuit for reduction of carbon footprint to secure a sustainable future via our telecommunication infrastructure.